Chris-Hawblitzel/rust/verify/rust_verify/docs/equality-and-references-support-and-encoding.md

 Andrea Lattuada, June 2nd 2021

 In the document I will refer to both `struct`s and `enum`s as "algebraic data types", adts in short.
+For the sake of writing non-contrived examples, we are going to assume that we have chosen a design for "mathematical" sequences that's similar to dafny's sequences.

 ## Design dimensions